 These marketable securities which historically have been extremely liquid have been adversely affected by the broader national liquidity crisis.
-Based upon the most current information, management believes that these securities will redeem within the next twelve months, as the Company's ARPS continue to redeem and approximately \$225,000 of the ARPS redeemed in October 2008.
+Based upon the most current information, management believes that these securities will redeem within the next twelve months, as the Company's ARPS continue to redeem and approximately \$300,000 of the ARPS redeemed during the three month period ended December 31, 2008.
 As such, these securities have been classified as current.
 However, future economic events could cause a portion of these to be classified as long-term.

-As of September 30, 2008, there has not been a change in the fair value of the securities owned.
+As of December 31, 2008, management believes that there has not been a change in the fair value of the securities owned.
 The Company is currently taking advantage of higher interest yields as a result of the failed auctions.
 The Company has not recorded any impairment related to these investments as management does not believe that the underlying credit quality of the assets has been impacted by the reduced liquidity of these investments.